ghostplant/docker-as-a-freedisk/README.md

 # Docker as a Free Disk

-- Brief: the utitlity to wrap Docker Hub as a free web storage to store large blob data.
+- Brief: the utitlity to wrap Docker Hub as a free block chain storage to store large blob data.

 --------------------------------------------------------